 No contract will be awarded to any vendor that is in arrears, or is in default to the County, upon any debt or contract, or has defaulted on a surety or upon any obligation to Prince William County.
-Upon request, the vendor must present within forty-eight (48) hours evidence satisfactory to the head of Procurement Services of performance ability, and possession of necessary facilities, financial resources, and adequate insurance to comply with the terms of the contract.
+Upon request, the vendor must present within forty-eight (48) hours evidence satisfactory to the Chief Procurement Officer of performance ability, and possession of necessary facilities, financial resources, and adequate insurance to comply with the terms of the contract.